-When you go to the Application Overview page in the Enterprise Distributed Application Service (EDAS) console, the system performs an automatic diagnostics for the running status of your application based on the time range that you customize.
-If an issue is found, a red shield icon flashes at the top of the Application Overview page.
+When you go to the Application Overview page in the Enterprise Distributed Application Service (EDAS) console, you can customize a time range for a diagnostics test.
+Then, the system performs an automatic diagnostics test for the status of your application within the specified time range.
+If an issue is found, a red shield icon appears in the upper part of the Application Overview page.
 After you click the icon, a diagnosis report appears.
-You can locate and fix the issue based on the fault definition and root cause analysis in the diagnosis report.
+You can identify and fix the issue based on the fault definition and root cause analysis in the diagnosis report.

-Common scenarios of automatic fault diagnosticsSudden increase in response time (RT)
+Common scenarios of automatic fault diagnosticsSudden increase in the RT

-- If downstream business causes a sudden increase in RT of an application, you can contact the person in charge of the downstream business for troubleshooting.
+- If downstream business causes a sudden increase in the response time (RT) of an application, you can contact the person in charge of the downstream business for troubleshooting.

 - Check whether the service has an exception at this time.

-- Check whether the downstream service that calls the service has a high RT.
+- Check whether the downstream service that calls the service has a long RT.

-- Check whether the RT of a service that is called by the service is high.
+- Check whether the RT of a service that is called by the service is long.

-- The sudden increase in RT is caused by the following issues on a single node:
+- The sudden increase in the RT is caused by the following issues on a single node:

-- If a thread pool is full, a time series chart for the number of threads is provided in the diagnosis report.
+- Full thread pool.
+A time series curve chart for the number of threads is provided in the diagnosis report.

 - Full garbage collection (GC) on the single node.